Rejuvenate and expand your wilderness skills paddling the chilly waters of San Juan Islands.

 The Northwest Sea Kayaking course explores the 400 islands and outcrops of the beautiful San Juan Islands.
-You don’t need to have previous sea kayaking experience; your Instructors will teach you the skills for wilderness travel—how to pack appropriately, paddle kayaks, set up tarps, cook, and navigate on the sea.
+Here you will have the opportunity to escape your usual routine, explore stunning wilderness areas, and enjoy yourself to the fullest.
+You might bring a friend you enjoy spending time with to make the trip even more memorable.
+You don't need to have previous sea kayaking experience.
+We will teach you skills for wilderness travel—how to pack appropriately, paddle kayaks, set up tarps, cook, and navigate on the sea.
 Your patrol will paddle through the inland waterways, moving your camp from island to island and navigating the changing currents of the Salish Sea.
 The course also includes an emphasis on leadership, character development, and an ethic of service.
-Wilderness travel is demanding, and arriving physically fit and excited for discovery will enhance your experience and allow you to take full advantage of the expedition.
+Wilderness travel can be challenging, but with appropriate pre-course preparation – using tools we provide – adults of various ages and body types can be successful.
+Arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.